softmohamedali/softmohamedali/README.md

 - 🌱 I’m currently learning android development 🤣
 - 🥅 i,m Looking for job now
-- ⚡ i,have intersting in BlockChain technology
+- ⚡ i,have intersting in BlockChain technology ,node js ,data science , security
-- ⚡ i syrian nationality
 - ⚡ hard worker
-- ⚡ Good experience in sales
 - and I am looking for a full time job at android developer

 ### Connect with me: